inveterateliterate/underarmour_api/README.md

 _note: new project, not yet published to ruby gems_

-Ruby gem to utilize UnderArmour API

-Includes the authorization flow, as well as simple methods to query and retrieve specific data for an authenticated user.
+Ruby gem to utilize UnderArmour API, with simple methods to query and retrieve specific data for an authenticated user.

 ## Installation